 Your New Favorite Healthy-ish Cocktail of the Summer

 Jenny explained in her previous post, the virtues of shrubs — those trending drinking vinegars made from a combination of fruit, sugar and vinegar — are many.
 For one thing, they aid in digestion and keep blood sugar levels in check.
-They also happen to mix well with most spirits, making them the perfect, healthy-ish mixer for cocktails at your Memorial Day barbecue.
+They also happen to mix well with most spirits, making them the perfect, healthy-ish mixer for cocktails at your summer barbecue.

 For the drinking vinegar base